- The French revolution is considered the most important landmark in human history.

 Clergymen and Nobles compressing Commoners

-- The first two estates enjoyed all the privileges and benefits in society.
-The third estate was fraught with inequalities and discriminations.
+- The first two estates enjoyed all the privileges and benefits in society whereas the third estate was fraught with inequalities and discriminations.
 Most of the burden of taxation was borne by the least privileged and most impoverished third estate.

-- Middle class was most receptive to new ideas and values as they were educated and has a broader outlook, denied the whole ideas, rights and privileged existence where the main qualification is that of birth and instead favoured the criteria of merit.
+- The middle class was most receptive to new ideas and values as they were educated and has a broader outlook, denied the whole ideas, rights and privileged existence where the main qualification is that of birth and instead favoured the criteria of merit.

 3. Economic Unrest

-- In the 18th century the condition of common man had become pathetic, problem of subsistence due to failure of crops, increase in the prices of food grains.
+- In the 18th century the condition of the common man had become pathetic, the problem of subsistence due to failure of crops, increase in the prices of food grains.

-- In the second half of the 18th century, the French economy had started expanding, but its financial impact was uneven, hardest hit were the Third Estate.
+- In the second half of the 18th century, the French economy had started expanding, but its financial impact was uneven, the hardest hit was the Third Estate.

 - Between 1689 and 1783 French fought several long and exhausting wars which proved to be disastrous both in terms of French Manpower and finances, not only led to mounting debts but interest on these debts also multiplied.

 - To meet its mounting costs, the government increased taxes.
-Peasantry was the hardest hit who owned the minimum land and paid the maximum taxes.
+The peasantry was the hardest hit who owned the minimum land and paid the maximum taxes.